About ICTM Ireland

 - “National Ethnomusicologies”, University of Limerick (2006)

 Daithí has toured regularly as a musician, singer and dancer with a number of groups including Siamsa Tíre, The National Folk Theatre of Ireland and was Artistic Director of the The Cork International Folk Dance Festival 2005.
-An All-Ireland champion musician, he has recorded with a number of ensembles his compositions feature on these recordings.
-In 2009 he performed for President Obama in The White House for St. Patrick’s Day celebrations.
-In 2012 he released an album with Cork accordion player John Cronin which is related to a wider research project on the music and musicians of the Sliabh Luachra region.
+An All-Ireland champion musician, he has recorded with a number of ensembles including the band Nuada and performed for President Obama in The White House in 2009.
+In 2012 he released an album with Cork accordion player John Cronin entitled Midleton Rare, which is related to a wider research project on the music and musicians of the Sliabh Luachra region.
+He continues to tour regularly including at the National Folk Festival of Australia (2013) and with members of the DkIT Ceol Oirghialla Traditional Ensemble in USA and Brazil (2014).

 Sheryl’s research interests include the music of North West Cameroon and musical identities in the diasporic context.
 In 2009, Sheryl co-edited The Musicology Review, the only postgraduate journal dedicated to musicology in Ireland.
 She currently tutors in UCD and is a part-time ethnomusicology lecturer in St. Patrick’s College, Drumcondra.